-A person’s heart rate or pulse should typically be between 60 and 100 beats per minute, but many factors can affect it.
+A person’s heart rate should typically be between 60–100 beats per minute, but many factors can affect it.
 A rate below 60 is not necessarily dangerous, but a heart rate above 100 may need medical attention.

 A person’s heart rate changes throughout the day to meet the demands of the body.
 It is

 The heart rate also changes during pregnancy, fever, and times of anxiety.

 Identifying a person’s usual heart rate pattern can help them understand what a dangerous heart rate is for them.